Eager to get your results and start improving your site’s security? We get that! Here's a couple of ways to help speed up the scan.

 If changes have been made to a specific page on a website, it is possible to only scan that part.

-By using our Paths feature in Deep Scan Settings, it is possible to blacklist/disallow everything on the website and only whitelist a specific path.
+By using our Paths feature in Application Scan Settings, it is possible to disallow everything on the website and only include a specific path.
 For example:

 In this case, only http://example.com/about/contact would be scanned.